httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 NOTE: As set-cookie-string may originate from a non-HTTP API, it is not guaranteed to be free of CTL characters, so this algorithm handles them explicitly.
+Horizontal tab (%x09) is excluded from the CTL characters that lead to set-cookie-string rejection, as it is considered whitespace, which is handled separately.

 A user agent MUST use an algorithm equivalent to the following algorithm to parse a set-cookie-string:

-1. If the set-cookie-string contains a %x00-1F / %x7F (CTL) character:
+1. If the set-cookie-string contains a %x00-08 / %x0A-1F / %x7F character
+    (CTL characters excluding HTAB):
     Abort these steps and ignore the set-cookie-string entirely.

 2. If the set-cookie-string contains a %x3B (";") character: